-Some dogs may need to be brushed once a month, and some may need a few brushing sessions per day.
+Some dogs may need to be brushed once a month, while some may need a few more regular brushing sessions, even up to multiple times daily.
 It all depends on your dog’s coat and breed type.
 However, you can use the following brushes, or a combination of them, to control both short hair and long-haired dog coats.

 - Comb – This round brush is best for short to medium-haired dogs.
 Its rubber teeth whisk away excess fur, dirt, and dust, while massaging the skin beneath and promoting healthy oils that make new growth shine.